KxSystems/docs/docs/basics/cmdline.md

 :fontawesome-solid-book-open:
 [`.Q.w`](../ref/dotq.md#qw-memory-stats)

-**Domain-local**
-Since V4.0 2020.03.17 this command is no longer thread-local, but [memory domain-local](../ref/dotm.md): it sets the limit for domain 0.
+!!! detail "Before V4.0 2020.03.17 this command set the limit for the heap per thread."

 !!! tip "Other ways to limit resources"